 Paper stock certificates were popular in past centuries as a method of providing shareholders with tangible reminders of their ownership in companies, and as such, they were often ornately engraved and elaborately designed.
 The designs functioned not only as a form of marketing but were also an effort to dissuade fraudsters from making forgeries.

 Stock certificates would also provide important information such as the number of shares owned, serial numbers, and a company seal with the signature of senior executives and directors.

-However, with technological advancement and the increased sophistication of computers in the last few decades, dematerialization’s become a major trend since the 1960s, with companies moving from producing hard-copy certificates to registering and transferring electronically.
+However, with technological advancements and the increased sophistication of computers in the last few decades, dematerialization has become a major initiative since the 1960s, with companies moving from producing hard-copy certificates to registering and transferring electronically.

 The transition towards dematerialization enabled not only the elimination of a cumbersome paper-based method of recording stock exchange transactions but also allowed accounts to be updated automatically through electronic bookkeeping.

 Dematerialization is beneficial for investors, brokers, and companies.
 For investors, dematerialization reduces the risk of holding shares in a paper-based physical format and results in reduced brokerage fees and postage for transferring share ownership.
 For brokers, it reduces the risks of delayed transactions, which enhances profits.

 For companies that issue stock certificates for their shareholders, dematerialization means that they can save significant amounts of money related to the printing and distribution of physical stock certificates.
 Efficiency and timeliness are greatly increased as a result of dematerialization and ensures that liquidity becomes much higher since the entire process is automated.

 We will now go over in more detail the four major benefits of dematerialization – safety, convenience, cost efficiency, and flexibility.